IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/cloud-deploy.md

    2. Find `demoContract` on the list of **instantiated** smart contracts (scroll down past the installed smart contracts to view them), click the `...` menu and select `Connect with SDK`.

    3. Pick `org1msp` and `Org1 CA` as your MSP and Certificate Authority, then click `Download connection profile`.

+    > **Note:** Its important you select both the MSP and the CA for the peer-owning organization - make sure you're selecting the right values here.

 Ok, we've got both pieces we needed from the operational console.
 Now, we can return to VSCode, and create the gateway...
 </details>